chrispaynes/OSDSC-Portfolio/enron_email_fraud/README.md

 | BAY FRANKLIN R     | 400000.00  | 260455.00         | -201641.00      | nan           | nan           | nan                     | 129142.00 | nan           | nan                     | nan                     | nan           | nan                 | 69.00      | False | 145796.00        | -82782.00                 | 239671.00 | nan                     | nan         | 827696.00      | 63014.00          |

 # Outlier Removal
+- We're removing the 'TOTAL' sample because it's an outlier in the data and represents an aggregate value
+- 'THE TRAVEL AGENCY IN THE PARK' doesn't represent a person, but rather an entity
+- The remainder of the outliers across the features are actual individuals that for whatever reason have a disproportionately large value.
+If needed, we'll experiment with reducing these imbalances with feature scaling.
+- There's a significant class imbalance for the POI feature

 # Feature Selection
+Fewer features can allow machine learning algorithms to run more efficiently (less space or time complexity) and be more effective.
+Some machine learning algorithms can be misled by irrelevant input features, resulting in worse predictive performance.
 Feature Selection was handled in multiple steps to methodically reduce 20+ features to 3:

 ---